What is an Opportunity Zone?

 Cadre has indicated that it intends its Opportunity Zone program to hold deals for at least 10 years to take maximum advantage of the potential tax savings.
 Will I be able to dispose of my interest in the Qualified Opportunity Fund prior to the 10-year hold period?

 Achieving liquidity prior to the full hold period will not necessarily negate the tax benefits to you – the rules permit further rollover of gains realized upon a sale of your interest in the Qualified Opportunity Fund.
 (It’s important to note that the purchaser of your interest may not be able to receive any of the Opportunity Zone tax benefits.)

 To this point, we do intend to offer investors the ability to list their interests on our Secondary Market during our hold period.
 The availability and use of the Secondary Market are subject to the terms of that feature and there is no guarantee that a buyer will be found if you do list interests.
 Investors should therefore plan to hold the asset for the full life of the Qualified Opportunity Fund.

 (See our Secondary Market FAQ for more information.)

 What is Cadre’s exit strategy?

-The O-Zones Rules stipulate that investors must sell their O-Fund interests in order to claim the benefit of eliminating capital gains tax on investment appreciation.
+The Opportunity Zones Rules stipulate that investors must sell their Qualified Opportunity Fund interests in order to claim the benefit of eliminating capital gains tax on investment appreciation.
 The requirement to sell fund interests is a key reason Cadre has chosen to set up single-asset funds as opposed to mixed-asset funds where managers may need to execute a portfolio sale across assets.
-Generally, each Cadre O-Fund will be structured as a 15-year partnership, subject to customary extension options.
+Generally, each Cadre Qualified Opportunity Fund will be structured as a 15-year partnership, subject to customary extension options.
 We expect to seek to optimize a sale between years 10 and 15.
-The terms of each Cadre O-Fund can vary, and investors should review the terms of each investment before deciding to invest.
+The terms of each Cadre Qualified Opportunity Fund can vary, and investors should review the terms of each investment before deciding to invest.